 Scourge seems to have gotten the hang of it, as half of his Universe arc is finding out the Destructix's secrets and getting them to work for him.

 Bizarro Universe: It's not just good and evil switched, although that's how the idea started.
-Floating Island floats in the ocean instead of in the sky, Scourge's one billionth ring drove Amy insane when it granted her wish, and Anarchy Beryl (Anti-Chaos Emeralds) drain energy from people when they use it instead of boosting their energy.
+Floating Island floats in the ocean instead of in the sky, Scourge's one billionth ring drove Rosy insane when it granted her wish, and Anarchy Beryl (Anti-Chaos Emeralds) drain energy from people after an initial boost instead of the excess power slowly fading.

 More Hero Than Thou: At the end of the "Enerjak Reborn" storyline, Finetevus reveals that only a Heroic Sacrifice can break Knuckles free of his control.
 This does not go over as he'd clearly expected: Julie-Su thanks him for the information and volunteers, Archimedes immediately protests it should be him as Knuckles' mentor, and Locke overrides both of them arguing Knuckles will need them and it's his fault in the first place.
 Finetevus curses them as "grave-eager fools" and attacks.

-Mr. Exposition: Being a comic this is often required, though there are a lot of backstory references and Mythology Gag one liners frequently used, with varying ranges of clunkiness.
-Nate Morgan was the most blatant about it.
+Mr. Exposition: Being a comic this is often required and many characters switch off exposition duties, though there are a lot of backstory references and Mythology Gag one liners frequently used, with varying ranges of clunkiness.
+Nate Morgan was the most blatant expository device.